Here we add info about solutions to get good restful deep sleep and improve oxygen levels.

 The body’s systems cannot function properly without enough oxygen.
 Continued high oxygen levels in the blood is needed to lower risks of many adverse health effects.

 When oxygen levels fall due to sleep apnea, a “help” signal reaches your brain.
 You then leave deep sleep until you are awake enough to start breathing again.
 When close to awake muscles tighten enough to open airway.
 The problem is by then your restful sleep has been interrupted.
 It is important to get enough oxygen always – whilst sleeping and awake.

 Why good deep sleep matters

 Lack of deep sleep is associated with lot of negative effects and increased health risks.
 Not enough deep sleep negatively affects long term memory.
 Lack of proper rest is followed by sleepiness, fatique, headache etc. The higher risk of dangerous accidents next day is obvious.
 Apnea with its associated frequent drop in oxygen levels is associated with many health risks.
 These include depression, heart and blood circulation effects, diabetes, damaged immune response and many more.
 As with insomnia it is much more difficult to loose weight and there is a tendency towards obesity.

 Positive Airway Pressure solution

 Positive Airway Pressure (PAP) can immediately start to prevent apnea and snoring!
 Continuous Positive Airway Pressure (CPAP) keeps the airway open even while muscles are relaxed during deep sleep.
-CPAP can improve quality of life and the ability to act with energy and improved motivation right from the start.
+Using a CPAP, APAP or BiPAP machine can improve quality of life and the ability to act with energy and improved motivation right from the start.
 To stop snoring can be the best gift you can give your partner and save relations!

 Help for damaged lungs